Testing & Diagnostics

 At NBW Medical Center we use a variety of tests to evaluate for chemical sensitivity and food/environmental intolerances.
 Some tests measure inflammatory markers and look indirectly at metabolic byproducts to assist in diagnosing sensitivities while others culture blood products, such as white blood cells, and challenge them directly under controlled laboratory conditions.

 Our clinic also uses specific tests to identify gluten sensitivity related to celiac disease and other more “subclinical” gluten sensitivity problems such as gluten intolerance seems to correlate frequently with constitutionally weak individuals.
-Examples of tests our doctors use include:
+Examples of tests we use in this case include:

 - Cell Science Systems, ALCAT Food & Chemical Sensitivity Test (Blood)